Information Management and Corporate Communications (BA)

 Self-employment and freelance work is encouraged in the course of this programme.
 New occupational profiles can also emerge, requiring skills in the areas of IT, business studies, design and communications.
 These new occupational profiles can include areas such as: UX/interface design, big data / AI marketing, content marketing, multimedia design and multimedia or community management.

-Internships and stays abroad
+Practice and stays abroad

 Teaching with practical relevance